Pattern 20 Zlotych 1980 MW "XXII Summer Olympic Games - Moscow 1980". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 20 Zlotych 1980 "XXII Summer Olympic Games - Moscow 1980" with mark MW.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 392406 sold at the Warszawskie Centrum Numizmatyczne auction for PLN 500.
-Bidding took place May 16, 2024.
+The record price belongs to the lot 1388 sold at the Teutoburger Münzauktion GmbH auction for EUR 250.
+Bidding took place September 8, 2011.

 Сondition